 You’ll need to download and fill in a form to apply for Disabled Students’ Allowances (DSAs) or to claim back your expenses for the year.

 - Additional Funding for 2017/18

 A Global Scheme payment of £500* will be made to 2017/18 undergraduate entrants on successful completion of their academic year(s).

 In addition those undergraduates from low income households will receive £500* at the end of the first semester to support their studies.
 It is expected that students can use these funds to participate in field trips, events to enhance their studies and resources for their courses.

-*Full time amounts.
-Part Time will be pro-rata depending on the number of credits studied.
+* Part Time will be pro-rata depending on the number of credits studied

 The Access, Welfare and Hardship Fund (AWHF) is a discretionary with primary purpose to relieve financial hardship that might cause a student to leave higher education.
 The AWHF can provide extra help if you’re in hardship and need extra financial support such as: course or living costs that are not already covered by other forms of financial help - these could be everyday living costs for full time students or course and childcare costs for part time students emergency payments to cover unexpected financial crises or exceptional costs - such as repairs to essential household equipment that could make you considering giving up your course because of this financial problem intervening in cases where a student may be considering leaving higher education because of financial problems.

 For more information on the AWHF or for an application form please visit the Student Support Centre or contact us via firstname.lastname@example.org